dhaven/davidhaven-blog/content/posts/my-devops-definition/index.md

 <figure class="flex flex-col items-center image">
   <img class="rounded-md" src="/posts/my-devops-definition/images/no-devops.png" />
   <figcaption class="mx-2">
-    <em>This model suffers from slow feedback and divergent goals between teams</em>
+    <em>This traditional siloed model suffers from slow feedback and divergent goals between teams</em>
   </figcaption>
 </figure>

 A <u>strong</u>
 ownership means you own the service end-to-end.
-It isn’t limited to the code you write but includes all components required for the application's lifecycle such as CI/CD pipelines, artifacts, storage, logging and monitoring, etc. And it extends through all stages of the release (dev → staging → prod).
+This ownership isn’t limited to the code you write but includes all components required for the application's lifecycle such as CI/CD pipelines, artifacts, storage, logging and monitoring, etc. And it extends through all stages of the release (dev → staging → prod).